-You need to arrive at your departure city at least the day before your trip begins.
-Return flights must be booked for at least the day AFTER the trip is due to end.
+You need to arrive at your departure city by at least 3pm on the day your trip begins.
+Return flights out of Calafate should not be booked until at least late-afternoon on the final day to allow for travel to the airport from El Chalten.
 You may wish to allow some extra time to explore your arrival and departure cities.